-As the season’s start to shift and the winter weather settles in, consider the opportunity to move your attention positively inwards at this time of year.
+As winter takes its grip and we feel the need to hibernate, consider the opportunity to move your attention positively inwards at this time of year.

 For many of us, summer is all about fun in the sun, travelling, partying and living the high life.
-So when the seasons turn colder, we are often tempted to pull the covers over our head and hibernate until spring.
+So when the seasons turn colder, we are often tempted to pull the covers over our head and hunker down until spring.

 But amidst such winter woes is an abundance of possibility - we just need to be willing to see it and live it.
 Winter is the perfect season for cultivating a mindful way of living, and when tuned in, we are able to truly appreciate this time of year.
 Here are my top 8 tips for a mindful winter season:

 It all starts with a positive attitude.
 We often don’t realise how much our mood and approach to the day can set a tone for how we act and appreciate our experiences.

 Cultivating a notion of celebration for the seasonal change allows us to appreciate the here and now.
 It’s easy to think that winter is all about the cold, rainy, grey and wet weather, but it can also be about holiday times, family get-togethers, crisp landscapes, an invigorating freshness in the air and a chance to change up our patterns and routines.